A Guide to Trusts: Everything You Need to Know

 Special Needs Trust

-Special needs trusts allow beneficiaries who receive government benefits to access a trust without taking away from their current state or federal subsidies.
-The beneficiary, however, must ensure they do not take distributions that would disqualify them from government help.
-The recipient will also need to meet certain standards, such as qualifying for Medicare, to be considered “special needs.”
-You can learn more about those requirements on the Social Security Administration website.
+Special needs trusts allow beneficiaries who receive government benefits to access additional resources without losing eligibility for programs such as Medicaid or Supplemental Security Income (SSI).
+The beneficiary, however, must ensure that they do not take distributions that would disqualify them from government help.
+The recipient must have a disability recognized by the Social Security Administration.

 Spendthrift Trust